-2.2 Signatures based on Hash Sums
+2.2.2 Signatures based on Hash Sums

 A second strategy frequently implemented by anti-virus software is matching based on hash sums.
 To this end, hash sums over complete files or parts of files are calculated and stored in the signature database.
-Simple checksums such as CRC32 or cryptographic hash functions such as MD5 or SHA1 are often used due to the availability of fast implementations in both software and hardware [16, 30, 41].
+Simple checksums such as CRC32 or cryptographic hash functions such as MD5 or SHA1 are often used due to the availability of fast implementations in both software and hardware [24, 42, 57].
 While hash collisions may theoretically result in false positives, in practice this is not an issue in this particular field of application, making it an attractive choice for many vendors.
 In comparison to byte patterns, hash sums enable matching large regions in a file with a compact signature.
 This approach, however, does not allow for wildcard characters or gaps, and therefore provides no means to match largely similar files with a single signature.
-In consequence, individual hash-based signatures are required for even the slightest variations of known malware samples, and thus pattern-based signatures may better meet the space requirements in the long run after all.
+In consequence, individual hash-based signatures are required for even the slightest variations of known malware samples.